-Doing pelvic floor exercises will make your life more comfortable.
+Doing pelvic floor exercises will help to make your life more comfortable.

-Experts generally agree that this is an area of vital significance.
-Not just during your pregnancy but for years to come.
+Experts generally agree that this is a region of vital significance.
+Not just during pregnancy but for years to come.

 An easy way to describe a woman’s pelvic floor muscles is as a supportive, muscular sling.
 These muscles support the uterus, bowel, and bladder as well as enveloping the urethra, rectum and vagina.
 Essentially, most of the organs which lie below your waistline are supported by your pelvic floor.